 Postgraduate (Up to 5 years part-time)

-Take a journey through the four pillars of advanced practice.
+Take a journey through the four pillars of advanced practice, with our Masters degree at ARU.
 Through the exploration of clinical practice, education, research and leadership, you’ll learn how to apply these to a higher level of contemporary and autonomous clinical practice in your speciality.

 This programme has been accredited by the RCN Centre for Professional Accreditation until 31 August 2020

 Clinical practice at an advanced level is a demanding and challenging role.
-We'll help you develop the skills and expertise you need in order to provide advanced clinical care.
-Alongside this, you'll transform your existing academic qualifications into an MSc in Advanced Practice (Clinical) accredited by the RCN (for nurses only).
+Throughout your Advanced Clinical Practice Masters degree at ARU, we'll help you develop the skills and expertise you need to provide advanced clinical care.
+Alongside this, you'll transform your existing academic qualifications into a Masters in Advanced Practice (Clinical) accredited by the RCN (for nurses only).

-With the choice to study in Cambridge or Chelmsford, you'll learn amongst other students with a particular interest in your chosen area of advanced practice.
+With the choice to study at ARU in Cambridge or Chelmsford, you'll learn alongside other students with a particular interest in your chosen area of advanced practice.
 It's a great opportunity to learn from each other.
 Together, you'll explore and apply the current policies, laws and procedures that apply to caring patients at this advanced level.

 We'll encourage you to delve into all areas of this field to extend your knowledge as much as possible.
 You'll not only strengthen your leadership and clinical decision-making skills, but also your ability to research, making effective use of evidence to support clinical practice.

-You'll work with professionals from other disciplines which, together with the level of knowledge you'll gain from our course, will empower you to develop others through teaching and education.
+While studying your Advanced Practice (Clinical) Masters degree, you'll work with professionals from other disciplines.
+This, together with the level of knowledge you'll gain from our course, will empower you to develop others through teaching and education.

 When it comes to work placements, you'll need to already be employed in a care environment suitable to your chosen route through our course.
 Your manager should agree to provide you with a designated clinical supervisor, who will support and nurture your clinical practice while also ensuring it can be fully assessed.